 I know it might all seem kind of silly.
 In this day and age, women don’t need someone to rescue them.
 They don’t need a ‘hero’ in their lives.

 But this misses the point about what the hero instinct is all about.

-Although a woman may not need a hero, a man is compelled to be one.
-And if she wants him to fall in love with her, then she needs to let him.
+Although you may not need a hero, a man is compelled to be one.
+And if you want him to fall in love with you, then you have to let him.

 But how do you trigger this instinct in him?

 The trick is to make him feel like a hero in an authentic way.
 And there are things you can say, messages you can send, requests you can use to trigger this natural biological instinct.